As we in the UK march toward the Diamond Jubilee (I have red, white and blue cakes planned!) it reminded me of a post I wrote over a year ago now.

 For me conscious spending is knowing where every penny goes, or at least every pound.
 It’s about value for money, spending on what matters to my family and me and not frittering away cash.
 It’s not about being frugal, it’s about eliminating waste – I don’t mind spending money but I hate wasting money.

 Due to living our family life this way it has meant that much of the last 18 years has been spent debt free (I am 36 now).
-Conscious spending has enabled us to travel, have lot’s of experiences and ultimately it meant that after our first child was born I could quit the 9-5, which I did.
-It has given us choices.
+Conscious spending has enabled us to travel, have lot’s of experiences and ultimately it meant that after our first child was born it gave us choices.

 By consciously spending, rather than consuming, a debt free life is attainable.
 Every cent not spent makes a difference.
 It may seem insignificant at the time, but it’s not.